Creative Direction and Design for The Hims Group Chat — A series where real people have candid conversations about life's taboo topics.

 Creative lead

 I was tasked with crafting a design language to visualize the AI-driven technology behind MedMatch.
+The focus of the video was to demonstrate how this custom-built technology is working to create a future of transformative care.

 Art Direction